 One of the most appealing things about the Unschooling style is that it far exceeds the boundaries of a classroom setting.
 The underlying idea that all children possess a natural ability to learn when given the opportunity creates a powerful learning environment in a variety of settings.
 No longer is the child confined to a set space in which to learn but can take that natural learning ability everywhere they go.

-This type of learning takes a natural ability, along with the child’s curious nature, and can help to nurture characteristics such as creativity, independence, time management, self-confidence, and even leadership abilities.
+This type of learning takes a natural ability, along with the child’s curious nature and self-direction can help to nurture characteristics such as creativity, independence, time management, self-confidence, and even leadership abilities.
 But it doesn’t stop there.
 The heights your child can reach are limited only by where they want to go.

 Pros of Unschooling

-In 2013, the Journal of Unschooling and Alternative Learning carried out a study which resulted in some interesting findings.
+In 2013, the Journal of Unschooling and Alternative Learning carried out a study that resulted in some interesting findings.
 Written by Peter Gray and Gina Riley, of Psychology Today, here is an excerpt from their release, which you can find HERE.

 "Unschooling families (families that don’t send their children to school and don’t school them at home) were invited to participate in a survey about their unschooling practices.
-Two hundred and thirty two [SIC] self-identified unschooling families, with at least one child over five years old, completed and returned the questionnaire.
+Two hundred and thirty-two [SIC] self-identified unschooling families, with at least one child over five years old, completed and returned the questionnaire.
 Qualitative analyses revealed considerable variability in the routes to unschooling and in the ways in which the parents saw themselves as involved in their children’s education.
-The biggest challenge expressed was that of overcoming feelings of criticism, or social pressure, that came from others who disapproved and from their own culturally-ingrained, habitual ways of thinking about education.
+The biggest challenge expressed was that of overcoming feelings of criticism, or social pressure, that came from others who disapproved and from their own culturally ingrained, habitual ways of thinking about education.
 The reported benefits of unschooling were numerous; they included improved learning, better attitudes about learning, and improved psychological and social wellbeing for the children; and increased closeness, harmony, and freedom for the whole family."
 (Gray, Peter, and Gina Riley.
 “The Challenges and Benefits of Unschooling, According to 232 Families Who Have Chosen That Route 1.”
 Journal of Unschooling and Alternative Learning, vol. 7, 2013, jual.nipissingu.ca/wp-content/uploads/sites/25/2014/06/v72141.pdf.)

 It seems that many families who attempt the Unschooling style of homeschooling often have good things to say about it and the effects it has on their children and families.
 But there are lots of other advantages to the endeavor as well.

 Unschooling can often highlight the fact that many otherwise beneficial opportunities can sometimes be set aside to make sure “book learning” is completed.
-The idea of the public-school setting is one that is so ingrained that to think of another option can seem ridiculous.
+The idea of the public-school environment is one that is so ingrained that to think of another option can seem ridiculous.
 However, it’s often far better to embrace learning opportunities that may not look exactly like the “accepted status quo.”